JuliaCI/PackageEvaluator.jl/website/README.md

 * `releaseAL.`, `releaseMZ.`, `nightlyAL.`, `nightlyMZ.json`.

 The scripts in this folder take these results, enhance them, and contruct the HTML and images for the website.
+If you have everything installed, you should open up `build.sh` and modify the paths for your system.
+It will then run through all the components.

 **Required packages**:
 `JSON.jl`, `GitHub.jl`, `MetadataTools.jl`, `Mustache.jl`, `JLD.jl`, `Requests.jl`, `Humanize.jl`